bigskysoftware/htmx/www/docs.md

 |-----------------|-------
 |  `htmx.config.historyEnabled` | defaults to `true`, really only useful for testing
 |  `htmx.config.historyCacheSize` | defaults to 10
+|  `htmx.config.refreshOnHistoryMiss` | defaults to `false`, if set to `true` htmx will issue a full page refresh on history misses rather than use an AJAX request
 |  `htmx.config.defaultSwapStyle` | defaults to `innerHTML`
 |  `htmx.config.defaultSwapDelay` | defaults to 0
 |  `htmx.config.defaultSettleDelay` | defaults to 100